Reacho-ai-hackathon/reacho-server/OUTBOUND_README.md

 ### Uploading Lead Information

 1. Prepare a CSV file with lead information.
-The CSV must include at least a `phone_number` column.
+The CSV must include at least a `phno` column.
 Other recommended columns include:

    - `name`: Customer's name
    - `company`: Customer's company